gjearevoll/BioDivMapping/README.md

 #### [speciesModelRuns.R](https://github.com/gjearevoll/BioDivMapping/blob/main/pipeline/models/speciesModelRuns.R)

-The speciesModelRuns.R data scripts are then used to coalesce the data into a format whereby it can be input into Philip Mosert's
+The speciesModelRuns.R data scripts are then used to coalesce the data into a format so that it can be inputted into Philip Mosert's
 [intSDM package](https://github.com/PhilipMostert/intSDM).
-The utils script modelPreparation.R also plays a large role here, coalescing the species and environmental data into an R6 Environment object.*
+The utils script modelPreparation.R also plays a large role here, merging the species and environmental data into an R6 Environment object.*

 **Important**: The properts of the INLA Mesh need to be adjusted whenever the region is changed.
 Best to run a few trials whenever you do this using `workflow$plot(Mesh = TRUE)`.